We know that resilience is a key indicator of a happy and successful life. But how do we build resilience in children?

 Resilience is, simply put, the ability to bounce back when things go wrong.
 When something bad happens, when we get hurt, or when faced with a serious challenge, a resilient person recovers fairly easily.
-Our resiliency is linked to our general wellbeing and happiness, so clearly it is something we want to promote in our children.
+Our resiliency is linked to our general wellbeing and happiness, so clearly it is something we want to promote.
+We want to develop a mentally strong child.
+So how do we build resilience in children?

-*The green sub-headings link to a complete article on that topic
+*The sub-headings all link to a complete article on that topic

 Children adopt their parents’ view of the world, but often parents aren’t even aware of the view they are presenting.
 If a child grows up hearing that the world is a bad, threatening place and things aren’t as good as they used to be, that is how they will approach it.